-Jeff Wulbrun is in his second season as an assistant coach at UAB and is entering his 24th season in the coaching profession.
+Jeff Wulbrun is in his third season as an assistant coach at UAB and is entering his 25th season in the coaching profession.

-Wulbrun was considered one of the top assistant coaches in the nation during his seven seasons at California (1986-93).
+Wulbrun was considered one of the top assistant coaches in the nation during his seven seasons at California (1986-93) under Lou Campanelli.
 He was instrumental in bringing in future NBA stars such as Lamond Murray and Jason Kidd, who he happened to sign in 1993, the same year he inked UAB head coach Jerod Haase out of Lake Tahoe HS.
 In fact, his 1992 recruiting class was rated at No. 5 in the nation and his 1993 class was rated by No. 10 by basketball recruiting expert Bob Gibbons.
 During his seven years at Cal, Wulbrun helped lead the Golden Bears to five postseasons, including two NCAA Tournament appearances.
+While at Cal, Wulbrun also coached perennial NBA All-Star, Hall of Fame candidate & current city of Sacramento Mayor Kevin Johnson.
+In seven years at Cal, Wulbrun helped over 20 players realize their goals of playing professionally.

 "Jeff is someone who provides a great deal of experience and also a great deal of national exposure among recruiting circles," Haase said.
 "He has been a college coach as well as a high school coach on multiple occasions.
 I think his vast experience will really be an asset to me since this is my first head coaching job.
 I am extremely pleased to have him on our staff and I think he is going to do a fantastic job."

 Wulbrun recieved his BA in communications from Cal State Fullerton in 1984.
-He and his wife, Jennie, have two children, a daughter, Kendall, 15 and a son, Jared, 13.
+He and his wife, Jennie, have two children, a daughter, Kendall, 15 and a son, Jared, 14.
+Wulbrun and his family reside in Homewood, Ala.

 Jeff Wulbrun File